 git checkout release

-- Choose which version you want to deploy from the Sourcegraph release page then run:
+- Choose which version you want to deploy from the Sourcegraph list of release tags then run:

 git merge $NEW_VERSION.